Aniak, Alaska: History

 In 1910, a lone prospector named "Old Man" Keeler reportedly found placer gold in the Aniak River basin.
-In 1911, three prospectors, Harry Buhro, E. W. "Kid" Fisher, and Fred Labelle, who had been working the George River area decided to give the Aniak River basin area a try and discovered gold at Marvel, Fisher, and Dome creeks.
+In 1911, three prospectors, Harry Buhro, E. W. "Kid" Fisher, and Fred Labelle, who had been working the George River area, decided to give the Aniak River basin area a try; they discovered gold at Marvel, Fisher, and Dome creeks.
 These creeks feed into the Aniak River about 50 mi south of Aniak.
 Initially prospectors would reach this site by poling up the river in boats, however that was a difficult journey due to the nature of the river.
 The trip would take 15 to 20 days from the Kuskokwim river.
-By 1913, a hydraulic plant had been installed at Marvel Creek and in 1914 construction of a 70 mi cat trail began starting 1 mi south of Aniak on the mouth of the Aniak Slough and proceeding to the diggings at Marvel Creek.
+By 1913, a hydraulic plant had been installed at Marvel Creek and in 1914 construction of a 70 mi cat trail began, starting 1 mi south of Aniak on the mouth of the Aniak Slough and proceeding to the diggings at Marvel Creek.
 The cat trail was last used in the spring of 2006 by miners still working claims.

 This same year, Tom L. Johnson homesteaded the site of the long-abandoned Yup'ik village in the Aniak area and opened a store and post office there to service prospectors and miners in the vicinity.
 Willie Pete and Sam Simeon brought their Yup'ik families from Ohagamiut to Aniak.
 In 1936 a territorial school was opened.
 In anticipation of the Lend-Lease program to help supply Russia with war materials, construction of an airfield began in 1939.
 With the airfield in place, Aniak became the transportation hub for villages in the area including Chuathbaluk, Anvik, Kalskag, Crooked Creek, Holy Cross and others.
 In 1956 during the Cold War, construction of a White Alice Relay Station began bringing money, jobs, and communication capability to the area.
-The impact to the community from the relay station was immediate as the first telephone capable of long distance phone calls was installed at the Aniak Lodge in 1957 and Aniak's population more than doubled from 142 in 1950 to 308 in 1960.
+The impact to the community from the relay station was immediate: the first telephone capable of long-distance phone calls was installed at the Aniak Lodge in 1957 and Aniak's population more than doubled from 142 in 1950 to 308 in 1960.
 The 2000 census places Aniak's population at 572.

+Education

+The Kuspuk School District operates two schools in Aniak: Auntie Mary Nicoli Elementary School and Aniak Jr/Sr High School.